 In my first year working with high schoolers in the outdoors, a student introduced me to the idea he deemed The Roar (more here: http://wearewildness.com/author/johnbeye/).
 In short, The Roar is a feeling invoked by the power of nature.
 It is something that drives people to push their limits, dance in the rain, and hike a little further to see what is around the next bend.
 The Roar is something that draws people to parks and wild places for the first time and keeps them coming back for more.
 Those who hear it know its value and wouldn’t trade it for the world.

 The cruise ship faded into the mist far below, and our evening on high passed by slowly in our cold, wet tent.
-We fought for a restless few hours of sleep before waking up, packing bags, descending the now slippery cliff face, and settling into our kayaks for another day on the water with our students.
+We fought for a restless few hours of sleep before waking up, packing bags, descending the now slippery cliff face, and settling into our kayaks for another day on the water.

-The next few days were marked by sleepless nights, muscle fatigue, and pure exhaustion.
-As we paddled into Geirangerfjord, though, I heard it – the roar!
-I soon snapped out of my bout of delirium and reminded myself that actually, no, the roar that I have chased for years is not an audible sound.
+The next week was marked by more sleepless nights and immeasurable fatigue.
+As we finally paddled toward the finish line in Geirangerfjord, though, I thought I could hear it – the roar!
+It didn’t take long, however, to snap out of my bout of delirium and remind myself that actually, no, the roar that I have chased for years is not actually audible.
 Another cruise ship appeared around the bend, blowing its horn, as two fighter jets thundered overhead.
 Some roar indeed.

 I was exhausted, defeated, and confused.
 But in a few brief moments I regained my senses, took in my surroundings, and sighed – smile plastered on my face.

 The roar that I chase does not have a noise but, if it did, it wouldn’t sound like a fighter jet.
-The roar I chase will test you physically and can break you mentally.
-It will make you a stronger person every time you feel it.
-The roar I chase can be found on a sunny day or in the middle of a storm cycle, in the deepest canyon or on the tallest mountain.
-One thing is for damn sure, though.
+The roar I chase will test you physically and may break you mentally.
+It will make you a stronger person every time you feel it and can be found on a sunny day or in the middle of a storm cycle, in the deepest canyon or on the tallest mountain.
+One thing is for damn sure.
 The roar I chase is not served in a cruise ship’s buffet line.